-As of September 30, 2001, amounts outstanding under the line of credit and the term note were \$886,000 and \$1.360 million, respectively.
-The Company expects this line to be refinanced in the normal course of business.
+As of December 31, 2001, amounts outstanding under the line of credit and the term note were \$1.514 million and \$1.280 million, respectively.
+The Company expects the line of credit and term note to be refinanced in the normal course of business.
+As of December 31, 2001, the Company was in compliance with all financial covenant provisions of the amended agreement